 Within the application, you can upload all documents such as CV/Resume, Personal Statement, unofficial test score results, and unofficial transcripts.
 To ensure you have provided all necessary documentation, please read the instructions on the Upload Documents page and/or Program Supplemental pages.
 Note that you do not have to submit official test scores unless you are accepted to CWRU.
 Test scores can be submitted to CWRU by using the school code 1105.

 * PLEASE DO NOT sent hard copies of these documents to the School of Graduate Studies unless you have received your official acceptance letter.
 Please note that transcripts uploaded to the application are considered unofficial.
 If accepted, then the official copies are required to be submitted to the School of Graduate Studies for full standing admission.

 No, official transcripts are not necessary during the application process.
 Within the application you can upload unofficial copies of your transcripts on the Educational History page.
 These are NOT considered official transcripts but will be used by the programs to perform the application review.
 ONLY if you are officially admitted to the University, will you be required to send official transcripts with degree certification (if applicable) from each school listed on the application to the School of Graduate Studies.
 These official copies will then become property of the School of Graduate Studies.

 Nothing on the application can be changed after submission.
-Contact the department to which you applied or the School of Graduate Studies to explain any errors and we can work with you on getting them resolved.
+Contact the School of Graduate Studies to explain any errors and we can work with you on getting them resolved.
 Some common errors that arise are:

 Name error (misspelling or switching first/last name)